ices-tools-dev/rpkgs/manuscript.md

+---
-# ICES data at our fingertips: an overview of new and upcoming technologies
+title: "ICES data at our fingertips: an overview of new and upcoming technologies"

-*Colin Millar, Arni Magnusson, Scott Large, and Carlos Pinto*
+author: Colin Millar, Arni Magnusson, Scott Large, and Carlos Pinto
+output: pdf_document
+bibliography: references.bib
+csl: ices_jms.csl
+---

-## Bridging the gap between data and analysis
+# Bridging the gap between data and analysis

 Traditionally, the task of getting and preprocessing scientific data has been quite separate from the subsequent data analysis.
 This can make it challenging